DexterHuang/CyberCodeOnline/mobile-tutorial/leveling.md

 # Ammo Crafting

-With higher ammo crafting level you can craft ammo more efficiently.
+With a higher ammo crafting level you can craft ammo more efficiently.
 Crafting ammo will give you ammo crafting experience.
 You can get a job in the commercial area cto increase ammo crafting experience.

 # Scavenge Skill

-With higher scavenge level you can scanenge for tech parts in higher level locations, which will grant you better rewards.
-You gain experienve by scavenging.
+With higher scavenge level you can scavenge for tech parts in higher level locations, which will grant you better rewards.
+You gain experience by scavenging.

 # Mining Skill